ghithi-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 8 ---> Delete the file betty.
 9 ---> Delete the directory my_first_directory that is in the /tmp directory.
 10 ---> Script changes the working directory to the previous one.
+11 ---> Script that lists all files in current directory and the parent of the working directory and the /boot directory.